 How Much Pain Is Normal After a Tooth Extraction?

 Once the numbing agent wears off, it’s natural to experience some discomfort following your tooth extraction, along with some swelling and bleeding within the first 24 hours.
 However, symptoms that could indicate an infection, like chills, vomiting, severe swelling, chest pain, and shortness of breath, are not normal.
 To prevent this from happening, our team will provide you with thorough aftercare instructions and check in on you to answer any questions you have along the way.

 What Should I Do About the Gap in My Smile After My Tooth Extraction?

 Thanks to advancements in technology and dentistry, patients have a variety of modern tooth replacement options to pick from, including dentures and dental implants.
-Both have their unique set of advantages, which is why Dr. Barker will discuss both options with you in-depth when it comes time to fill the gap in your smile.
+Both have their unique set of advantages, which is why our dentist will discuss both options with you in-depth when it comes time to fill the gap in your smile.
 Either way, it’s best to replace your missing tooth (even if it’s in the back of your mouth) to prevent your adjacent teeth from shifting out of place.